Jason Morgan and Sam McCall: 2017–21

-In 2024, Sam died of a heart attack after donating part of her liver to Lulu Spencer.
+In 2024, Sam was murdered by Cyrus after donating part of her liver to Lulu Spencer.
+Cyrus injected Sam with a lethal dose of digitalis.
 Jason sat by Sam's bedside, remembering the course of their relationship, and promised to hold onto every last one of the memories.
-Jason found out in Sam's will that she had given legal guardianship of Danny to Drew, so that he and Scout could stay together, but Jason didn't trust Drew with his son.
-Realizing how much the kids needed each other, Jason decided to move into the Quartermaine mansion with Danny and Scout so they could stay together.
+Jason found out in Sam's will, a will drafted when she believed Jason was dead, that she had given legal guardianship of Danny to Drew, so that he and Scout could stay together, but Jason didn't trust Drew with his son.
+Realizing how much the kids needed each other, Jason decided to move into the Quartermaine mansion with Danny and Scout so they could stay together and honor Sam's wishes.

 Recurring themes and symbols

 Stars

 A recurring theme that has occurred several times in Jason and Sam's romance is the appearance of stars.
 The theme of the stars first appeared on November 19, 2004 after Sam's daughter was stillborn.
 Jason and Sam were grieving for her and started talking about heaven.
 Jason said that when he is near the ocean, he feels like he is a part of something "bigger than himself."
 Sam replied that for her it was the stars.

 Sam: For me it's the stars.
 Just looking up in the sky and feeling just small and important at the same time, scared, yet happy to be a part of it.
 Do you think there are stars in heaven?

 Jason: I think there's everything you'd want for the baby -- love, you know, security, happiness, and stars.